jdougan/siren/README.md

     * Unicode characters reduced to 7-bit ASCII via URLencoding for compatibility?
     * Should this really be an IRI? https://stackoverflow.com/questions/2742852/unicode-characters-in-urls#2742985
 * **link-relation**
-    * spec'd in RFC-YYYY
+    * Unicode string
+    * Specified in [Web Linking (RFC5988)](http://tools.ietf.org/html/rfc5988) and the [associated registry](http://www.iana.org/assignments/link-relations/link-relations.xhtml)
-    * extension mechanism uses URIs.
-Should we care about that or just treat as an opaque string?
+    * The extension mechanism uses URIs.
+Should we care about that and URLencoding or just treat as an opaque Unicode string?
 * **media-type**
     * Unicode string.
-    * spec'd in RFC-ZZZZ
+    * Specified in [Media Type Specifications and Registration Procedures (RFC6838)](http://tools.ietf.org/html/rfc6838) and the [associated registry](http://www.iana.org/assignments/media-types/media-types.xhtml)
 * **html5-field-type**
-    * Unicode string as documented in RFC-AAAA
+    * Unicode string as documented in W3C/WHATWG
 * **http-method**
-    * Unicode string as documented in RFC-BBBB
+    * Unicode string as documented in W3C/WHATWG/RFC
 * **classId**
-    * arbitrary str?
+    * Arbitrary opaque string?
 Should we encourage URIs?
 * **jdata**
     * Jdata is the set of entities that can be most naturally representied by JSON across platforms.
 Dict, Array, Bool, Number, etc.
     * Is the representation power here accidental or core?
 If I were to make an XML serialization, would the properties look more like json or just be arbitrary XML data?